 Essentially, you need to be able to prove that your business would be in the nation’s best interest.
 This is more difficult than it may sound, so it’s always best to have an immigration attorney go over your qualifications and evidence.

-The reason why this green card is less popular is because of the amount of money that needs to be invested.
+The reason this green card is less popular is the amount of money that needs to be invested.
 The USCIS requires at least a $1 million investment in order to qualify.
 However, if you are starting your business in a rural area or an area with high unemployment, the minimum will be set to $500,000.
+You will also have to show that their new business will provide positions for 10 full-time employees as well.

 For many foreign small business owners and entrepreneurs, this may be out of reach.
 However, it still stands as a great way to use your business to get a green card if you have the funds.